Bachelor of Interior Design (Honours) (Co-op)

 Program Resources

-Algonquin College has been granted consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting November 6, 2020.
+Algonquin College has been granted consent by the Minister of Colleges, Universities, Research Excellence and Security to offer this applied degree for a seven-year term starting November 6, 2020.
 The College shall ensure that all students admitted to the above-named program during the period of consent have the opportunity to complete the program within a reasonable timeframe.

-As the interior design profession rapidly matures towards more advanced credentialization across the globe, upgrading one`s credential to a baccalaureate degree enables one to function on an equal footing with colleagues around the world.
+As the interior design profession rapidly matures towards more advanced credentialization across the globe, upgrading one's credential to a CIDA accredited baccalaureate degree enables one to function on an equal footing with colleagues around the world.
 Interior design graduates with a baccalaureate credential may also pursue graduate studies in interior design or related fields.

-Graduates of an advanced (three-year) diploma from a recognized interior design program with a minimum cumulative grade point of 3.0 (B) may be eligible to undertake Algonquin`s five course online Bridging program.
+Graduates of an advanced (three-year) diploma from a recognized interior design program with a minimum cumulative grade point of 3.0 (B) may be eligible to undertake Algonquin's five course online Bridging program.
 Following successful completion of the Bridging program, students join the fourth year of the Bachelor of Interior Design program.
-For more information, refer to the Bridging program website at: https://www.algonquincollege.com/mediaanddesign/program/bachelor-of-interior-design/bridging-program/.
+For more information, refer to the Bridging program website at: http://www.algonquincollege.com/mediaanddesign/program/bachelor-of-interior-de

 Further information on bridging course requirements and the cooperative placement are also detailed at this link.